CUBRID/cubrid-manual/en/sql/datatype.rst

 **Recommended Format for Strings in Date/Time Type**

-When you casting a string to Date/Time type by using the :func:`CAST` function, it is recommended to write the string in the following format: Note that date/time string formats used in the :func:`CAST` function are not affected by locale (which is specified as the **CUBRID_LANG** environment variable).
+When you casting a string to Date/Time type by using the :func:`CAST` function, it is recommended to write the string in the following format: Note that date/time string formats used in the :func:`CAST` function are not affected by locale (which is specified as the **CUBRID_CHARSET** environment variable).

 *   **DATE** Type ::